Journal of Consciousness Studies: Content

 The journal reports on conferences, notably the Toward a Science of Consciousness (TSC) conference, which is organized by the Center for Consciousness Studies based at the University of Arizona in Tucson.
 See, for example, TSC 2012.

 Papers from the first Online Consciousness Conference were published in a special issue of JCS in April 2010.

+Abstracting and Indexing

+The Journal of Consciousness Studies is abstracted in the Philosopher's Index, Social Sciences Research Index, ISI Alerting Services (Includes Research Alert), Current Contents, Arts and Humanities Research Index, Social and Behavioural Sciences, Arts & Humanities Citation Index, Social Scisearch and PsycINFO.